danschreiberSIUE/PortfolioTableFromDataFileExample/README.md

 This example shows how to

-- Read from a csv file to extra data
+- Read from a csv file to extract data
 - Display the data in a table in HTML
 - Provide a simple search on the name field

+There's also a cardFormat.html file that displays some hardcoded portfolio data as cards instead of a table

-Things that should further be done:
+Things that could further be done:

 - Break up HTML file into CSS and JS files
 - Create different JS functions for creating the Table vs Searching